Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Mission Circle.md

 Cultivating the growth of regenerative agriculture, holistic land management, and marine stewardship through the development of technological tools, scientific inquiry, and capacity building.

 ### How
-- The creation and growth of multi-capital value in regenerative ecosystems
+- The creation and growth of multi-capital value in regenerative ecosystems, run on distributed ledger technology.
+People, paramaters and the changing of
 - [[Board of Directors]] holds the Foundation to its mission.

 ### What